miket7f/miket7f.github.io/pages/E Power Management.md

 ### Lecture
 As previously mentioned, we are now ready to incorporate our first switching regulator IC.
 For this, we will use the LM2596S-5.

 We will set up a voltage regulation circuit to convert a 3-cell LiPo battery, which has a voltage range of 9V to 12.6V, down to 5V.
-To achieve this, we will select the appropriate input capacitor, output capacitor, inductor, and diode according to the "Application and Implementation" guide in the Texas Instruments LM2596 datasheet.
+To achieve this, we follow the "Application and Implementation" guide in the Texas Instruments LM2596 datasheet.

+The first thing we look up in the datasheet is the typical application diagram that we can find on page 23.
+As we can see, the external components we will need are: an input capacitor, an output capacitor, an inductor, and a diode.

+We can see that the regulator has a total of five pins.
+We connect the GND pin to GND.
+For the LM2596 to be active later on, we have to connect the ON/OFF pin to GND.
+We attach our battery voltage to the input pin of the Buck converter.
+We add the input capacitor, which shall provide the switching regulator with instantaneous current each time it switches on.
+Then, we connect the output pin to our 5V line, add a second capacitor for smoothening the output voltage, and an inductor for filtering the output current.
+Further, we implement a diode before the inductor.
+Now, the inductor's current has a path to flow during the off-phase of the switching regulator.
+Finally, we connect the feedback pin to the output voltage.
+Through this pin, the regulator is able to improve the stability of the output voltage.

+Now, that we have placed all the components, we have to select the component's properties to be suitable for the regulator design.
 #### Input Capacitor
-First, we need to determine a suitable input capacitor.
+Let's begin with the input capacitor.
 The input capacitor provides the LM2596 with instantaneous current each time the transistor switches on.
 When selecting the input capacitor, we must consider its RMS (root mean square) and voltage rating.

 According to the LM2596 datasheet, the RMS rating of the input capacitor should be at least half of the DC load current, which is 3A in our case.
 Therefore, the minimum RMS current rating for the input capacitor should be 1.5A.

 The input voltage rating should be 1.5 times higher than the maximum supply voltage for an aluminum electrolytic capacitor.
 In our case, the maximum supply voltage is 12.6V, so the capacitor should have a voltage rating of at least 18.9V.
 The voltage rating of a capacitor gives the maximum voltage we can apply to the capacitor without it suffering damage.

+So, our capacitor should have a RMS current of at least 1.5A, should withstand a voltage of at least 18.9V, and should have a capacitance of 680 uF according to the datasheet.
 #### Output Capacitor
 Now, we move on to the output capacitor selection selection.
 The output capacitor serves two purposes: filtering the output voltage and maintaining stability in the regulator loop.
 Its most critical design factor is its Equivalent Series Resistance (ESR).
 This parameter should be as low as possible to minimize output ripple.
 However, it is crucial to strike a balance, ensuring that the ESR isn't too low, which could potentially destabilize the feedback loop.

 In switching regulator circuits, the output ripple typically stems from the regulators' switching action and is a slight periodic change in the output voltage.

 For this application, considering the expected operating temperatures of the flight computer above -25°C, an electrolytic capacitor is suitable.
-It offers adequate capacitance and performance for filtering purposes under normal operating conditions.
 However, if temperatures are anticipated to drop below -25°C, the LM2596 datasheet recommends using tantalum capacitors due to their superior characteristics at lower temperatures.

+An ESR value of the aluminum electrolytic capacitor is related to the capacitance value and its voltage rating.
+In most cases, higher voltage electrolytic capacitors have lower ESR values.
+Often, capacitors with much higher voltage ratings can be required to provide the low ESR values required for low output ripple voltage.

+For now we will take a capacitor with an ESR of 94mOhm.
+We will see whether or not this is sufficient after we have selected the inductor.
+As indicated in the datasheet, the capacitance value should be 220uF.
+Further, the capacitor should at least withstand the output voltage of 5V.
+The one that we selected withstands a voltage of 16V.
 #### Inductor
 As a third step, we are going to select the inductor.
 The TI implementation guide provides us with an inductor selection diagram for the LM2596-5.0.
 Here, we have the maximum load current on the X-axis and the maximum input voltage on the Y-axis.
 As we expect a maximum input voltage of 12.6V and want to pull the 3A maximum load current, we use an L40 inductor.
 TI provides us with a table below the graph with recommendations and inductor values.
 The L40 stands for an inductor of 33μH with a maximum current rating of 3.5A.